 Skip to content

-Now, in order to run your first scenario, you need to configure your project and build tool according to your preferences.
+Now, in order to run your first scenario locally, you need to configure your project and build tool according to your preferences.

 When using the JUnit5 engine, we recommend you to use JSON files to declare your environments and targets.